dey4ss/mining-change-rules/README.md

 We create seperate files for each entity level (table, column, row).

 `filter_support.py` merges the aggregated changes into one file, multiple entity levels are supported.
-If a change's occurrences are under a minimum support or over a maximum support, the change is discarded The output is an index of changes to their occurrences.
+If a change's occurrences are below a minimum support or over a maximum support, the change is discarded.
+The output is an index of changes to their occurrences.

 `preprocess_changes.py` uses this index and groups changes that always occur together.